Here's a recipe for deliciously soft and extra tender brioche cinnamon rolls.

 Mixing by hand

-It can be tiring so you can take breaks in between kneading, in fact, the dough will respond well to it.
+It can be tiring, so that you can take breaks in between kneading the dough will respond well to it.
 Come back to it with clean and slightly damp hands.

 Storing